As an Amazon Associate I earn from qualifying purchases.

 I would like to say that I was young and dumb but really I was just dumb.

 Since then I’ve wised up.
-I purchase all of my phones (not to mention laptops, shoes, and most of my clothes) off of eBay.
+I purchase all of my phones (not to mention laptops, shoes, and most of my clothes) on eBay.
 And when I’m done with them?
 They go back on eBay and typically sell well enough that I can fund almost my entire upgrade.

 However, it’s all too easy to get scammed buying (or selling) an iPhone on eBay.